Shy Guy

 "Shy Guy" is a song by Jamaican recording artist and songwriter Diana King for the movie soundtrack album Bad Boys.
 It also appeared on King's debut studio album, Tougher Than Love (1995).
 The song was written by King, Kingsley Gardner and Andy Marvel, who produced the song as well.
-It was released by Sony Music worldwide in 1995 as the lead single from Tougher Than Love.
+It was released in March 1995 by label Work as the lead single from Tougher Than Love.
 The song contains a sample from "School Boy Crush" by Average White Band.
+The chorus (Mercy, mercy, mercy..) is derived from lines in Charlie Chaplin's 1989 dancehall classic "Cool the Violence".

 The song received positive reviews from music critics, with many saying it was a definite highlight of the album and calling it one of the best reggae fusion songs of its time.
 AllMusic said the song was a highlight of both the soundtrack and King's debut album.
 "Shy Guy" also received chart success.
 The song peaked at number thirteen in the United States and went to number two in the United Kingdom.
 It topped the charts in Finland, Sweden and Zimbabwe and became a top-five hit in several other countries, including Australia, Ireland, the Netherlands, New Zealand and Norway.
+Two music videos were produced for the song, directed by Marcus Nispel and Michael Bay.

 Critical reception

-Devon Jackson from Entertainment Weekly picked "Shy Guy" as a standout on the Bad Boys soundtrack, complimenting it as "a seamless merging of Anita Baker and dancehall reggae."
+Devon Jackson from Entertainment Weekly named "Shy Guy" a standout on the Bad Boys soundtrack, complimenting it as "a seamless merging of Anita Baker and dancehall reggae."
 Dave Sholin from the Gavin Report stated that King's artistry "will be discovered by the masses who hear this song via the airwaves and the soundtrack of the new Will Smith and Martin Lawrence film, Bad Boys.
 Hot tune, hot movie and a lot of airplay—that'll work!"
-Bianca Gracie from Idolator noted that "the breezy mid-tempo dance tune features sassy lyrics that are peppered with patois inflections that urge women everywhere to realize they deserve more than what these f*ck boys are offering."
-A reviewer from Music & Media said that "Miss King provides prospect for the no-hopers.
+Bianca Gracie from Idolator ranked it one of the 50 Best Pop Singles of 1995, noting that "the breezy mid-tempo dance tune features sassy lyrics that are peppered with patois inflections that urge women everywhere to realize they deserve more than what these f*ck boys are offering."
+A reviewer from Music & Media said that "Miss [Mx] King provides prospect for the no-hopers.
 Move over fly guys, Diana wants a shy guy.
-Within the context of a mix of ragga and swingbeat, she joyfully sings and raps about the timid type."
+Within the context of a mix of ragga and swingbeat, she [they] joyfully sing[s] and rap[s] about the timid type."
 Stephen Meade from The Network Forty wrote that "reggae flava with ultra-smooth vocals lead us to a hook we can't forget."
-Rune Slyngstad from Norwegian newspaper Nordlandsposten described the song as "pulsating and catchy".
+Rune Slyngstad from Norwegian Nordlandsposten described the song as "pulsating and catchy".